theshatterstone/theshatterstone/README.md

 - 👋 Hi, I’m Aleks Gerenski, @theshatterstone
-- 👀 I’m interested in Software and Web Dev
+- 👀 I’m interested in Software, Web Dev, Operating Systems and System Architecture
 - 🌱 I’m currently studying BTEC L3 in IT at CONEL Tottenham
 - 📫 How to reach me: agerenski@hotmail.com